kas-lab/suave/README.md

 This project has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No. 956200.

-Pleave visit [our website](https://remaro.eu/) for more info on our project.
+Pleave visit [our website](https://remaro.eu/) for more information on our project.

 ![REMARO Logo](https://remaro.eu/wp-content/uploads/2020/09/remaro1-right-1024.png)